 Through this process, we have identified and prioritized those matters that most concern them (material issues) in order to ensure that our strategy is consistent with theirs and caters to them.
 This Sustainability Report includes information on how these material issues have evolved and our response.

-The materiality analysis is one and valuable stakeholders.
+The materiality analysis is one of our tools for engaging with our most important and valuable stakeholders.